The latest updates from LRPS...

 - Your child will remain in their ‘bubble’ throughout the day.

 - We are introducing a 30 minute drop off period, all children can arrive at school any time between 8:45am and 9:15am daily.
 This will ease congestion at our entrances.
-We ask that parents drop their children off at the entrances & leave the school site immediately - maintaining a 1m plus distance from all other adults.
+We ask that parents drop their children off at the entrances & leave the school site immediately - maintaining a 2 metre distance from all other adults/family groups.

 - Children will have staggered play-times and lunch breaks so that they are only outside with children within their bubble.